wictorwilen/Microsoft-teams-docs/teams/previewfeatures.md

-# Features in Public Developer Preview for Microsoft Teams
+# Features in the Public Developer Preview for Microsoft Teams

 The following are available to users of the Public Developer Preview ring.
-See [here](publicpreview.md) for more information on enabling it for your development tenant.
+See [What is the Public Developer Preview for Microsoft Teams?](publicpreview.md) for more information on enabling it for your development tenant.

-Preview features as of August 25, 2017:
+The following features are available in the Public Developer Preview as of August 25, 2017.

 ## Apps in Microsoft Teams